-To prevent any risk of injury or damage to the vehicle, raise the jack until the wheel you are replacing is mum of 3 centimetres off the a maximum of 3 centimetres off the ground.
+To prevent any risk of injury or damage to the vehicle, raise the jack until the wheel you are replacing is a maximum of 3 centimetres off the ground.

 CHANGING A WHEEL (2/2)

 Undo the bolts and take off the wheel.
 For vehicles fitted with alloy wheels, use the guide bolt located in the tool kit to finish loosening and start tightening the bolts.